-A long long way from St Pauls Cathedral in Bermuda on the 26th November 1940 Harold Harmsworth, better known as Lord Rothermere – the famous proprietor and co-founder of the Daily Mail, died of what was described at the time as ‘dropsy’.
-Just before the tired and sad old man fell unconscious he said:
+A long way from St Pauls Cathedral in Bermuda on the 26th November 1940 Harold Harmsworth, better known as Lord Rothermere – the famous proprietor and co-founder of the Daily Mail – died of what was described at the time as ‘dropsy’.
+Before the tired and sad old man fell unconscious he said:

 There is nothing I can do to help my country now.

 It could be said, especially in the years preceding the Second World War, that he hadn’t really done much to help his country anyway.
-He had been a great supporter of pre-war appeasement with Germany, he was a fan of Adolf Hitler, not to mention a supporter of Oswald Moseley and the British Union of Fascists, for which he infamously had the Daily Mail in 1933 to proclaim:
+He had been a great supporter of pre-war appeasement with Germany, he had been a fan of Adolf Hitler, and a supporter of Oswald Moseley and the British Union of Fascists, for which he infamously had the Daily Mail in 1933 proclaim:

 ‘Hurrah for the Black Shirts!’